Pye Telecom History Group - Virtual Pye Museum

 Communications Receiver Type PTR (1944)

-Detail from PTR circuit diagram A communications receiver similar to the PCR receiver, which was fitted with a BFO valve stage and other circuit features making it suitable for both speech and CW (Morse code) reception.
+circuit diagram A communications receiver similar to the original PCR receiver, which was fitted with a BFO valve stage and other circuit features making it suitable for both speech and CW (Morse code) reception.

 Production life: Drawings issued in April 1944, no information on production dates or quantities.

-Standard frequency range: Assumed to be the same as the PCR
+Standard frequency range: Assumed to be the same as the original PCR and PCR1

 Transmitter RF output: N/a, receiver only